BeterNerfIrelia/StringClass/README.md

 # StringClass
-Computer certification project about the String class
+Computer certification project about a class of operations on strings.

 Dependencies:
   -OS: Windows